crisboarna/react-scroll-element/packages/docs/docs/intro.md

 Optional icon color to be used for fade effect.
 Only applies to a subset of the available icons.

-Parameter needs to be in full hexadecimal format.
+Parameter needs to be in full 6 character hexadecimal format.

 ### colorText
 Requirement: optional